FWMSH/Constellation/control_server/README.md

 ### Schedule tab

 The schedule tab allows you to modify the power on/power off schedule for the `gallery`.
 Each day can have one power on and one power off; neither are required.

+### Issues tab

+The issues tab allows you to track issues with the gallery.
+Issues are not tied to a specific `exhibit`, but are a property of the overall space.

 ### Settings tab